Integrating with Tortoise¶

 Using the Spira Plugin for Tortoise¶

-The Spira issue-tracker plugin for Tortoise (called TurtleSpira) works with all variants of Tortoise, including TortoiseGit,TortoiseSVN, and TortoiseCVS, and lets you streamline your workflow for linking source code commits / revisions to assigned artifacts in SpiraTeam, SpiraPlan, or SpiraTest.
+The Spira issue-tracker plugin for Tortoise (called TurtleSpira) works with all variants of Tortoise, including TortoiseGit,TortoiseSVN, and TortoiseCVS, and lets you streamline your workflow for linking source code commits / commits to assigned artifacts in SpiraTeam, SpiraPlan, or SpiraTest.

 The Tortoise plugin system lets you integrate different issue trackers.
 With such plugins it is possible to fetch information directly from the issue tracker, interact with the user and provide information back to Tortoise about open issues, verify log messages entered by the user and even run actions after a successful commit to e.g, close an issue.